-- Wash hands frequently with soap and water, especially after changing diapers or using the toilet, before feeding children, preparing or eating food - Cover mouth and nose when coughing and sneezing - Thoroughly clean contaminated surfaces and soiled items first, with soap and water and then with disinfectant. - Avoid sending children to daycare and school if they are suffering from HFMD - Follow safe food hygiene and water practices - Avoid close contact such as kissing and hugging infected people. - Monitor children for early detection and symptoms and take those who have persistent fever and blisters on hands and feet to your healthcare provider for treatment.
+- Wash hands frequently and thoroughly with soap and water, especially after changing diapers or using the toilet, before feeding children, preparing or eating; - Cover mouth and nose when coughing and sneezing; - Thoroughly clean and sanitize contaminated surfaces and soiled items; - Avoid sending children to daycare and school if they are suffering from HFMD; - Always follow safe food hygiene and water practices;

+- Avoid close contact (such as kissing and hugging, etc.) with infected people; - Monitor children for early detection and symptoms and take those who have persistent fever and blisters on hands and feet to your healthcare provider for treatment.